cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/gsuite-area1-mx.md

     If desired, you can create a separate quarantine for each of the dispositions.

 {{<Aside type="note">}}
 Google handles Groups (that is, distributions lists) differently from user mail accounts.
 The compliance filters actions are limited to the **Users** account type.
-If you heavily use Google Groups (that is, distribution lists), quarantining malicious messages using the Cloud Email Security quarantine is the recommended method to ensure full protection.
+If you heavily use Google Groups (that is, distribution lists), quarantining malicious messages using the Email Security quarantine is the recommended method to ensure full protection.
 {{</Aside>}}

-## 3. Add your domain to Cloud Email Security
+## 3. Add your domain to Email Security

-To avoid email loop errors, add your domain to your Cloud Email Security dashboard.
+To avoid email loop errors, add your domain to your Email Security dashboard.

-1. Log in to the [Cloud Email Security dashboard](https://horizon.area1security.com/home).
+1. Log in to the [Email Security dashboard](https://horizon.area1security.com/home).
 2. Go to **Settings** (the gear icon).
 3. In **Email Configuration** > **Domains**, select **New Domain**.
 4. Enter the following settings:
-    1. **Domain**: Enter the domain you want Cloud Email Security to protect.
+    1. **Domain**: Enter the domain you want Email Security to protect.
     2. **Configured as**: Select **MX Records**.
     3. **Forwarding to**: Add `google.com`.
     4. **Quarantine policy**: Select **Malicious** and **Spam**.